Data enrichment using the Data Observatory

 We can list all the variables (data columns) available in our Data Observatory subscriptions by running the following query, which makes use of the

 DATAOBS_SUBSCRIPTION_VARIABLES procedure.
-Please remember to replace the BigQuery project and dataset with those you used in the previous command.
+Please remember to replace the Snowflake database and schema with those you used in the previous command.

 In this particular example we are going to enrich our data with the following variables.
 Please note that these variables are uniquely identified by their

-income_per_capi_bfb55c80: these variables are from the ACS Sociodemographics dataset for the US, at Census Block Group level (2018).
+tavg_jan_c35c48dc: these variables are from the CARTO Spatial Features dataset for Spain, aggregated in an H3 grid of resolution 8.
 As we can see in the

-variable_descriptioncolumn, they represent the total population, their median age and their per capita income in the past 12 months, respectively.
+variable_descriptioncolumn, they represent the total population, their number of retail POIs, their average elevation and their average temperature in January, respectively.